-Beginning with version 2021.3, Tableau Server and Tableau Cloud support integration with Slack, making Tableau notifications available to licensed Tableau users in their Slack workspace.
+Beginning with version 2021.3, Tableau Server and Tableau Cloud support integration with the Tableau App for Slack, so your team can collaborate – share Tableau snapshots, search for Tableau content and receive notifications about Tableau data – right where they’re working in a Slack workspace.

 Connect a Tableau Server site to a Slack workspace

 A Tableau Server administrator can connect a Slack workspace to one Tableau Server site.
 Connecting your Tableau site to a Slack workspace consists of three tasks:

 - Slack workspace administrator: Create a private Slack application on the Slack API platform.

 - Tableau server administrator: Use the app information to add an OAuth client.

 - Tableau server administrator: Connect your Tableau site to Slack.